3 Summer Septic System Hacks to Keep Things Flushing Smoothly

 Summertime is here and in New York that means hot, humid days, sprinkler fun and summer storms that can drop inches of rain in just a short period of time.
 If you have a septic system the excess water can quickly saturate your drainfield so today we're sharing three simple tips for keeping your septic system healthy this summer to avoid unexpected problems or a sudden septic backup.
+Contact us today to schedule septic service

 or keep reading to learn more!